 Gravel Road BIKES:

 Also simply known as ‘Gravel Bikes' (Also, adventure bikes or cyclocross bikes), these are bikes which follow the tradition of road cyclists in the olden days, who would swap their slick road tyres for knobblier tyres and continue to train during the winter months.
 A gravel bike could be the perfect year-round bike for you if you're looking for a fast road bike that will cope with off-road excursions.
+We have a blog on road bikes vs gravel bikes which takes a look at the differences.

 Available in men's and women's frames.
 For a women's specific frame, see the Liv Gravel bikes